ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/updating.md

 1. [Back-up your ExpressionEngine database and files](general/database-backup.md).
 2. [Download the latest release of ExpressionEngine](https://expressionengine.com) and unzip the files to a folder on your computer.

 NOTE: **Note:** Check your third-party add-ons to see if you need updated versions for the latest version of ExpressionEngine.
 Most add-ons do not need major changes when updating from v3 or higher.
-Your add-on vendor(s) can let you know what, if anything, you need to do for your installed add-ons.
+Your add-on vendor(s) can let you know what, if anything, you need to do for your installed add-ons. **Any add-ons not compatible with the version you are upgrading to, should be uninstalled and removed before attempting the upgrade.**

 ### 2. Copy Files